Outdoor Retailers: 10 Tips for Your Store Lease

 Outdoor customers may have unique shopping hours.
 Fly fisherman and cyclists may want early morning hours.
 Running groups and weekend warriors may want evening hours.
 Consider negotiating customer-friendly store hours into your lease.

 Showing your product in store windows may be a critical component to driving customer traffic.
 Make sure your lease permits maximum flexibility for window displays.

 Workshops and In-Store Events

 Many retailers are using in-store workshops and events to avoid losing market share to the internet.
+This is especially true post-Covid to bring customer traffic into the store.
 A tenant needs to confirm that their lease and applicable zoning permit these types of events.
 In addition, the retailer should check with the local municipality to make sure it obtains any necessary license for workshops and similar marketing tools.

 Parking Lot Product Demonstrations

 Having the right to use the adjacent parking area for product demonstrations can be a critical sales strategy for outdoor retailers.
 Customers are much more likely to become interested in the bikes, tents, boats, and other outdoor products when they are easy to see, touch, and test.
 Securing the right to use the parking lot for sales, demonstrations, or seasonal exhibits can be a great sales approach.

 Outdoor retailers often sell products that have unique environmental issues.
 Camping fuel, bike lubricant and cleaners, and waterproof patch kits are three products that may be restricted hazardous material under a lease.
 It is important to consider the types of products being sold in the store.
 Any environmental issues then can be addressed specifically in the lease.

 As with all leases, the insurance provision should be checked to make sure it is appropriate for the specific business.
 Product liability, in-store workshops, outdoor demonstrations, and customer product testing are just some of the items unique to outdoor retailers that should be covered by insurance.